Sheela na gig: Fertility

 This hypothesis usually is combined with the "goddess" explanation.
-Barbara Freitag suggests that the figures were used in a fertility context and associate them with "birthing stones".
+Barbara Freitag suggests the figures were used in a fertility context and associate them with "birthing stones".
 There is folkloric evidence of at least some of the sheela na gigs being used in this manner, with the figures being loaned out to women in labour.
 Other examples are associated with wedding traditions.
 According to Margaret Murray, the figure in Oxford at the church of St Michael at the North Gate has an associated tradition of being shown to brides on their wedding day.
 This theory does not seem to apply to all the figures: some are thin with their ribs showing and thin breasts, which do not suggest fertility.
 Others are plump and are shown in a sexual context with a partner (as at Whittlesford).
 Theresa Oakley and Alex Woodcock recently discovered an exhibitionist couple at Devizes, who seem to represent fertility.
 The faces of some figures are striated, indicating scarring or tattoos.
-Weir notes that a close examination of the figures reveals features that are not consistent with a fertility function.
+Weir notes a close examination of the figures reveals features which are not consistent with a fertility function.

 Warning against lust

-Weir and Jerman suggested that the sheela na gigs served to warn against lust.
+Weir and Jerman suggested the sheela na gigs served to warn against lust.
 They see the figures as a religious warning against sins of the flesh.
 Exhibitionist figures of all types—male, female, and bestial—are found frequently in the company of images of beasts devouring people and other hellish images.
 These images, they argue, were used as a means of religious instruction to a largely illiterate populace.
 As part of this interpretation, they explore a continental origin for the figures.
 Andersen first suggested this origin, and Weir and Jerman continued and expanded this line of inquiry.
-They argue that the motif migrated from the continent via the pilgrim routes to and from Santiago de Compostela.
+They argue the motif migrated from the continent via the pilgrim routes to and from Santiago de Compostela.
 (Freitag argues against this.)
 Pilgrim sculptors noted what they had seen on the route and ended up carving their own interpretations of the motifs.
 Eventually, the exhibitionist motif was transferred to Ireland and Britain.
 This theory seems to accommodate many of the religious figures but relates less well to some of the secular ones.
 Images carved on castles would not seem to be serving a religious purpose.
 The figure at Haddon Hall appears on a stable (although this may have been moved from elsewhere).
 The theory does not seem to apply to all the figures.